Generic Name: ribociclib (RYE boe SYE klib)

 Ribociclib may also be used for purposes not listed in this medication guide.

 You will need frequent medical tests while taking ribociclib.
 Your cancer treatments may be delayed based on the results of these tests.
+Tell your doctor if you have signs of infection, such as fever or chills.

 Before taking this medicine